 - Directions (left, right, straight)

-You will be miles ahead of the tourist crowd.
-Making the effort is 90% of making a good impression (even if you have to read these phrases off a note card).
+With just these, you’ll be miles ahead of the tourist crowd.
+Making the effort is 90 percent of making a good impression (even if you have to read these phrases off a note card).

 4. Eat the language